The Ketogenic Diet Will Get You Off The Blood Sugar Roller Coaster, According To Science

 A healthy ketogenic diet isn't about starving your body of food, it's about allowing your body to be in a better metabolic state.
 Think of ketosis as converting your metabolism from a gasoline-chugging semi truck (sugar burner) to a hybrid engine that is able to work more efficiently by burning either fat or sugar when it needs to, something called metabolic flexibility.
 Use healthy fats for fuel and sugar only as a secondary form of energy.
 In addition to lowering your carbohydrate intake and focusing on healthy fats, intermittent fasting is another way to go into a ketotic state.
 (If you're interested in intermittent fasting, you can check out my guide here.)

-The problem with many mainstream versions of the ketogenic diet (you know, the meals you usually see on Instagram) is that they feature a lot of non-organic and processed meats and dairy, which have been linked to many health problems.
+The problem with many mainstream versions of the ketogenic diet (you know, the meals you usually see on Instagram) is that they feature a lot of non-organic and processed meats2 and dairy, which have been linked to many health problems3.
 Many people in the keto world are wrongly avoiding plant foods for fear of going over their carb limit.
 This unhealthy fear of plant foods creates an unintentional loss of a vital range of essential plant phytonutrients and prebiotic food for the gut microbiome.
 So is it possible to go keto and remain plant-based?
 Yes!
 In my new book, Ketotarian, I describe my plant-based ketogenic approach.
 Ketotarian is an amalgamation of the best of the keto and plant-centric diets with vegan, vegetarian, and pescatarian ways to go to keto.